Opening Remarks by Jo Allison. Doors open at 7:30 am.

 Covid shut us down and forced us to rethink how we do things on the casino floor and in Surveillance.
 New policies and practices were introduced, some like banning smoking on the casino floor have become a watershed moment in casino history.
 In this general session, Michael Hochman hosts an interactive 100 minute "huddle" where the audience is surveyed (using audience participation technology) on various questions about casino policies and practices.
 The session will explore casino floor/surveillance practices that have been around for years or have just been introduced in response to Covid and then ask the group - thumbs up or thumbs down.
 Old school or the way forward?
 Should they stay or go?
 We want to hear what you have to say.

 Each year the World Game Protection Conference awards the WGPC Lifetime Achievement Award to someone who has made a valuable contribution to casino game protection, particularly in the area of sharing information and helping others.
-This year’s winner - Dr. Eliot Jacobson
+This year’s winner is Dr. Eliot Jacobson

 When it comes to protection Evy Poumpouras knows the topic well.
 She is a former US Secret Service Special Agent who has served in the protective details responsible for protecting four US presidents.
 During her service she conducted hundreds of interviews and mastered the skills of human behavior, body language, and the psychology of interviewing.
 After leaving the Secret Service she become a journalist, author and co-host of Bravo TV’s competition series Spy Games.
 Her best-selling book released in 2020 Becoming Bulletproof: Protect Yourself, Read People, Influence Situations, Live Fearlessly has a 5-star rating on Amazon with over 2,400 reviews.
 In this talk Evy shares lessons learned from protecting presidents as well as insights and skills from the oldest and most elite security force in the world.
 She talks about becoming mentally bulletproof by developing mental armor and resilience to prepare for stressful situations and the unexpected.
 Become bulletproof and live fearlessly.